 Dams are built on rivers where the terrain will produce an artificial lake or reservoir above the dam.
-Today there are more than 91,000 dams in the United States, but only around 2,500 were built specifically for electricity generation.
-Most dams were built for recreation, flood control, fire protection, and irrigation.
+According to the Army Corp of Engineers, there are more than 92,000 dams in the United States, but most were not built specifically for electricity generation.
+Most dams were built for recreation, flood control, fire protection, and irrigation, and fewer than 3,000 are federally owned.

-Hydropower at a Glance, 2021
+Hydropower at a Glance, 2022

-Classification: Major Uses: •renewable •electricity
+Classification: Major Uses:

+renewable electricity

 U.S. Energy Consumption: U.S. Energy Production:

-•2.283 Q•2.35%•2.33%
+•0.894 Q ●0.894 Q

+0.94% •0.91%